WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 From now on development tier will be run using *webpack-dev-server*.

-There is still possibility to build for two *types of developments* though, one being as up until this chapter and other being *webpack-dev-server* based.
+There is still possibility to build for *previous type of development* though - the one as up until this chapter.

 ### Running webpack-dev-server on `localhost`